marutpong/newman-reporter-csvextra/README.md

-# Newman Reporter CSV
+# Newman Reporter CSV Extra

-Add CSV reports to your Newman runs.
+Add CSV (Extra) reports to your Newman runs.

 ## About